-The Stage 3 government restrictions to safeguard the community from the pandemic have meant the closure of non-essential services, home school and work, all of which have allowed for more cuddle time with pets.
+The Stage 3 restrictions announced by the Victorian to safeguard the community from the pandemic have meant the closure of non-essential services, home school and work, all of which have allowed for more cuddle time with pets.

 Aubrey Rosario is a resident of Hampton Park and the owner of an affectionate border collie called Peach.
 He has encouraged friends who have always wanted a pet to purchase one now.

 “This is the best time to get a puppy because you’re all at home and you can teach the puppy a lot when you’re at home,” he said.

 Aubrey has introduced special virus safety measures to his dog walking routine.
 “My daily walk routine is planned and programmed to where I go and where I take her.
 Before, she could go anywhere, at any time.
 Now I try to restrict her from mingling with other dogs,” he said.

 Ash Neville, a receptionist for South Cranbourne Vet Surgery, said their practice was booked up weeks in advance.
 Appointments that were normally available within one to four days are now have a 2 week wait.

 “Business is ridiculous, we’ve been bombarded,” she said.